Der Freischütz: Act 2Agathe's chamberAt the moment when Max shoots the magic bullet, a picture of Agathe's ancestor hanging on the wall falls to the floor, slightly wounding her. Agathe's cousin and companion Ännchen refastens the hook (Duet: Schelm, halt fest!—"Rogue, hold fast!"). She endeavours to cheer Agathe with jests (Ännchen: Kommt ein schlanker Bursch gegangen—"Comes a pretty boy this path"). Agathe, still disturbed, tells of her meeting with the hermit. He had indicated a danger from which his white consecrated roses would protect her.

 Prince Ottokar orders the corpse to be thrown into the Wolf's Glen.
-Then he demands and receives an explanation from Max who confesses to shooting with magic bullets.
+Then he demands an explanation from Max, who confesses to shooting with magic bullets.
 Regardless of pleas from Kuno, Agathe, peasants, and huntsmen, the infuriated Prince forbids the marriage and banishes Max from the country.

 The hermit seeks to appease the Prince (Aria: Wer legt auf ihn so strengen Bann!
 Ein Fehltritt, ist er solcher Büssung wert?—"Who lays so strict a sentence upon him?
 An error, is it worthy of such atonement?").
 Only love of Agathe and fear of losing her had caused Max to stray from a life that was formerly without fault.
-Who is to raise the first stone?
+Who is to cast the first stone?
 Who does not look into his own heart?
 Once he has completed a faultless probationary year, Max should be allowed to marry Agathe.
 To the exuberant joy of all the Prince accepts this judgement.
 After the probation, he himself will place the hand of Agathe in that of Max.

 In the end, all join in a prayer of thanks.